-- Review and approve regional initiatives - Convene and engage key stakeholders, individuals from diverse groups, and others experiencing barriers to assist in developing and implementing regional strategies - 3.
-Describe how the approach used will ensure that partner engagement includes diverse representation, specifically among populations experiencing barriers to employment. - Based on labor market information and demographics, the leadership team will focus on assuring that, to the extent possible, the populations experiencing barriers to employment are engaged in both the regional and local workforce development area meetings, discussions, goal setting, strategy development and implementation strategies. - Engaging stakeholders and individuals from diverse backgrounds and populations, as well as those experiencing barriers to employment is critical in establishing the goals and strategies that will lead to success. - Assuring that the diverse demographic make-up of the RWDA #5 area is strategically involved in the identification of issues and solutions, goal setting and strategy development broadens the scope of success and advancement of workforce development in the region. - Included in the partner engagement will be individuals, decision makers representing specific populations and other key stakeholders including, but not limited to: individuals with disabilities; tribal communities; communities of color; K-12; higher education; individuals involved and/or representing the criminal justice system; and representatives specifically focused on addressing employment and education disparities. - The Boards and staff will make a concerted effort in designing and implementing programming that will directly engage diverse populations and groups experiencing specific barriers to employment.
-Both organizations practice and are compliant with equal opportunity hiring practices and will assure that appropriate outreach for employment opportunities is shared and targeted to special populations. - 4.
-Describe how performance negotiations will be managed among the local workforce development areas within the region. - Describing the management of performance negotiations at this time is difficult to outline due to lack of WIOA rules and regulations.
-Therefore, RWDA #5 will be addressing this question in more detail following release of specific guidance. - At a minimum, we anticipate that the RWDA #5 leadership team will be responsible for the review and oversight of the negotiations.
-Each LWDB will conduct negotiations with the partners in the local area.
-Results of the negotiations will be reviewed by the Regional Leadership Team. - Staff will continue to work with GWDB, DEED and MWCA to develop a comprehensive plan for negotiations again pending regulations. - Further specifics are pending awaiting final regulations. - 5.
-Describe any additional goals being set by the regional leadership or individual local area boards.
+- June 2018 review engagement of diverse populations and set goals/strategies for PY18-19. - 3.
+Describe how the approach used will ensure that partner engagement includes diverse representation, specifically among populations experiencing barriers to employment.

+- Based on labor market information and demographics, the leadership team will focus on assuring that, to the extent possible, the populations experiencing barriers to employment are engaged in both the regional and local workforce development area meetings, discussions, goal setting, strategy development and implementation strategies. - Engaging stakeholders and individuals from diverse backgrounds and populations, as well as those experiencing barriers to employment is critical in establishing the goals and strategies that will lead to success. - Assuring that the diverse demographic make-up of the RWDA #5 area is strategically involved in the identification of issues and solutions, goal setting and strategy development broadens the scope of success and advancement of workforce development in the region. - Included in the partner engagement will be individuals, decision makers representing specific populations and other key stakeholders including, but not limited to: individuals with disabilities; tribal communities; communities of color; K-12; higher education; individuals involved and/or representing the criminal justice system; and representatives specifically focused on addressing employment and education disparities. - The Boards and staff will make a concerted effort in designing and implementing programming that will directly engage diverse populations and groups experiencing specific barriers to employment.
+Both organizations practice and are compliant with equal opportunity hiring practices and will assure that appropriate outreach for employment opportunities is shared and targeted to special populations. - Hosted two Marnita's Table Events February 15, 2017 Worthington; February 22, 2017 Mankato.
+As a result of the events, Region 5 has identified the following opportunities: - Collaborate with community partners to offer at least two community engagement events each year to develop and strengthen involvement of communities of color in workforce development issues. (i.e. - potential continuation of Workforce Development Summits with emphasis on Inclusiveness and Diversity in partnership with Initiative Foundations, Education Service Cooperatives, Employers and organizations representing communities of color). - 2) March 2017 June 2020: Implement strategies to recruit diverse populations as board vacancies occur. - June 2018 review and benchmark engagement of diverse populations and set goals/strategies for PY18-19 related to targeted recruitment and engagement. - 4) Review options to communicate "hiring/retention tips" to business, such as the importance of conducting recruitment and job announcements via many modes (paper, online, social media, etc.) and in several languages, specifically being available in English and Spanish. - 5) Explore ways to "Meet customers where they are" culturally to adapt schedules to the specific needs of students, interns and employees.